pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Finally convinced, Kaspar requested a signed approval and some ID documents.
 I thanked her, seeing the radiating happiness in her eyes.
 I told her I had paperwork to complete and would take her back to her shop.
 Instead of the groceries my mom wanted, I bought a lot of Acanthus flowers.
 She thanked me endlessly.
 I told her to thank the foreigner instead.

-Back home, Acanthia became a master forger.
+Back home, mom was surprised to see Acanthus flowers and a lot of missing items from the groceries list.
+In my bedroom, Acanthia became a master forger.
 I signed the approval letter in an imitation of an elderly handwriting.
 I edited my national ID card—these foreigners weren't used to seeing a Greek ID every day, so it didn't need to be perfect.
 I returned to Kaspar with my documents.
 I even took him to the old grandma's flower shop to show him my hometown.
 She was so genuinely happy to thank the foreigner that I felt guilty for my trick.

 And that was how I tricked the great magician Kaspar into taking me in.
-A crew of European travelers touring around European countries—border crossings would be simple.
+With a crew of European travelers touring around European countries, border crossings would be simple.
 Greek law enforcement was looking for Aria Selas, the missing child of Elena and Dimitris Selas.
-How could they possibly know that Aria had transformed into Acanthia Andriades in a magic trick?
+How could they possibly know that Aria had transformed into Acanthia Andriades like a vanishing wand turning into a flower?

 ---